monadicus/mentat/docs/snarkos-tracking-docs.md

 ## Table

+Endpoints denoted with [I] are optional Rosetta Indexer endpoints, and are not mandatory to be implemented in order to conform to the Rosetta API spec.

 |     Rosetta Endpoint     |       Possible?        |      SnarkOS Endpoints Involved      |
 |:------------------------:|:----------------------:|:------------------------------------:|
 |     /account/balance     |           No           |                 N/A                  |